Welcome to King Open!

 How/when do we sign up for Community School or other classes?

 Another option may be the Science Club for Girls.
 Science Club for Girls is a free, after school Science Club open to all girls.
-Fall 2019 registration will begin the week of August 26, 2019.
+Registration usually begins in late August for the upcoming school year.

 Who do I contact if my child has an allergy or health condition that needs to be discussed?